Russia–Ukraine relations in the Eurovision Song Contest: 2016 contest

 Despite this, Russia's entrant Sergey Lazarev, who placed third in the competition, congratulated Jamala on her win.
+Lazarev was later sanctioned by the Ukrainian government in January 2023 for his support of the Russian invasion of Ukraine.

 2017 contest

 The Russian military intervention in Ukraine, which began in late February 2014, prompted a number of governments to apply sanctions against individuals, businesses and officials from Russia.
 In 2015, the Ukrainian government began to blacklist people who supported the 2014 annexation of Crimea by Russia from entering the country.
 Deputy Prime Minister Vyacheslav Kyrylenko stated that the country would not lift this ban for the Eurovision Song Contest 2017.
 The European Broadcasting Union (EBU) iterated that their goal was for Eurovision to remain inclusive, and that they were "engaging in constructive dialogue with the Public Broadcasting Company of Ukraine (UA:PBC) and the Ukrainian authorities to ensure that all delegates and artists can come and stay in Ukraine".
 A representative of the host broadcaster told Billboard that the blacklist rules were beyond their control.
 On 3 March 2017, Russian politician Vitaly Milonov called upon the country to withdraw from the 2017 contest amid fears of the ongoing conflict in eastern Ukraine.
 He described Russia as being "unwelcome guests in a country seized by fanatics".